12 Common Investment Mistakes (and How to Avoid Them)

 #4: Not diversifying your investments

-You've probably heard the adage that you "shouldn't put all of your eggs in the same basket."
+You've probably heard the adage that you "shouldn't put all of your eggs in one basket."

 In investment terms, that means that you should invest in a variety of types of investments, otherwise known as asset classes.